Domestic Violence - You Can Run But You Cannot Hide From the FACTS!

-Domestic Violence and Power Imbalances- so whats all the fuss about.
+Domestic Violence and Power Imbalances- so what's all the fuss about.
 Surely there is a mass hysteria about this?!
-Actually, Domestic Violence and Power Imbalances is as old as time itself.
+Actually, Domestic Violence and Power Imbalances is as old as time itself and as detrimental to the human spirit as ever.

 TYPES OF ABUSE: